 He gives examples of modern-day local currencies for exchanging value among local producers and businesses.
-And he also explains the innovativeness of Bitcoin and other cryptocurrencies.
+And he also explains the innovativeness of Bitcoin and other cryptocurrencies and how accessible it is to buy bitcoin in the 21st century.
 The exchange of Bitcoins utilizes a public ledger distributed between member computers that record every transaction ever made.
 Called a “blockchain”, Bitcoin users can exchange the coins safely and reliably without the need of a centralized banking system to provide security.
 This is a game-changer.

 And yet the Bitcoin prospectus mandates a finite number of Bitcoins to be minted into existence.
 Since the digital Bitcoin model is based on scarcity and hoarding, the fluctuating bid and ask price is a function of Wall Street investor betting.
 In this way it’s not much better than federal issued currency.
 Nevertheless the introduction of other cryptocurrencies holds much promise as alternatives to federal currency and the exploitive banking establishment.

 Rushkoff proposes alternatives to the destructive Wall Street growth model of business.
 The new operating system of digital distributism places value on human concerns rather than investor mandated growth.
 The objective of business has always been to remove humans from the equation – whether it’s been to replace human labor with machines, or to prevent workers from reaping the rewards of the value they have created for the company.